-When the bucket's Region is US Classic, Amazon S3 returns an empty string for the bucket's Region:
+When the bucket's region is US East (N. Virginia), Amazon S3 returns an empty string for the bucket's region:

 This implementation of the operation does not return special errors.
 For general information about Amazon S3 errors and a list of error codes, see Error Responses.

 The following request returns the region of the specified bucket.

 GET /?location HTTP/1.1 Host: myBucket.s3.amazonaws.com Date: Tue, 09 Oct 2007 20:26:04 +0000 Authorization: